 Acacia saliciformis has pendulous young branchlets with reddish coloured new growth.

 Australian Wattles at least, can be broadly placed into 1 of 3 recognisable groups:

 The phyllodes (resembling leaves) are thin grey-green with a lanceolate shape, to 12 cm long and to 1.5 cm wide.

-Flowers are produced in globular heads, containing up to 45 pale yellow to creamy white flowers.
+Flowers are produced in globular heads, containing up to 45 very small staminate, pale yellow to creamy white flowers.
 The heads are arranged in axillary racemes to about 10 cm long.
 Flowering occurs between April and September.

 The pods have a broadly linear to narrowly oblong shape, up to 12 cm long to about 2 cm wide, dark brown to black.

 This plant is an attractive small tree with smooth, greyish bark and a weeping habit.
-It has red new growth in spring.
+It has red-new growth in spring.
 It is sold commercially on one website at least.
 It can likely tolerate a range of soils from sandy to clay loam.
 May need aqdequate drainage to thrive.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.